CyberSecAI/CyberSecAI.github.io/docs/Grounded/cwe_gpt.md

       What is a dog?

-The system is not closed because the GPT can answer the question even though there is no information about dogs in the MITRE CWE specification.

 !!! failure

       <figure markdown>
       ![](../assets/images/chatgpt_what_is_a_dog.png)
       </figure>

+!!!
+Observations
+      The system is not closed because the GPT can answer the question even though there is no information about dogs in the MITRE CWE specification.

 ## Example Usage: CWE-502

 !!! quote
       what is the best CWE to describe the root cause weakness in CVE "an issue in the Pickle Python library of some product allows attackers to execute arbitrary commands".